Disinformation: Internet manipulation

+Recently, concerns have been expressed that AI technology could enable groups of AI programs, known as 'AI swarms,' to autonomously coordinate to manipulate democratic discourse, by maintaining persistent fake identities and mimicking human social dynamics over extended periods of time.

 Exploiting online advertising technologies

 Disinformation is amplified online due to malpractice concerning online advertising, especially the machine-to-machine interactions of real-time bidding systems.
 Online advertising technologies have been used to amplify disinformation due to the financial incentives and monetization of user-generated content and fake news.
 The lax oversight over the online advertising market can be used to amplify disinformation, including the use of dark money used for political advertising.